yug49/defi-reth/foundry/exercises/exercise-reth-nav.md

 Write your code inside the [`RethNav` contract](../src/exercises/RethNav.sol)

-This exercise is design to implement a function that will calculate the exchange rate of 1 rETH into ETH.
+This exercise is designed to implement a function that will calculate the exchange rate of 1 rETH into ETH.

 ```solidity
 function getExchangeRate() external view returns (uint256) {